 - How the equine professional may discern when to maintain the connection with the horse on a lead rope or release that connection to the client who is mounted

 - The difference between making a request by connecting with the horse versus by controlling her

 - How to integrate music in Rhythmic Riding

-- The Fundamentals of Natural Lifemanship is prerequisite to this training.
+- The Fundamentals of Natural Lifemanship and the NL Intensive are prerequisite to this training.